-Included in the endowment net assets are contributions receivable, net of reserve, restricted to the endowment of \$232,184 and \$3,661,786 as of June 30, 2019 and 2018, respectively.
+Included in the endowment net assets are contributions receivable, net of reserve, restricted to the endowment of \$2,247,092 and \$232,184 as of June 30, 2020 and 2019, respectively.

 From time to time, certain donor-restricted endowment funds may have fair values less than the amount required to be maintained by donors or by law (underwater endowments).
-We have interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
-At June 30, 2018, funds with original gift values of \$876,863, fair values of \$854,322 and deficiencies of \$22,541 were reported in net assets without donor restrictions.
-These amounts were fully recovered during 2019 due to favorable market fluctuations.
-As of June 30, 2019, there were no deficient funds.
+The Foundation has interpreted UPMIFA to permit spending from underwater endowments in accordance with prudent measures required under law.
+As of June 30, 2019 and 2020, there were no deficient funds.